-EMO is a ore and coal transhipment company.
-It's a lot of tough men working in overalls; not exactly the tech savvy type.
-"How can we be sure our employees continue to read our staff magazine if we digitize it?" was the question that EMO approached us with in 2014.
+EMO is an ore and coal transshipment company.
+It's a lot of tough men working in overalls; not exactly the tech-savvy type.
+"How can we be sure our employees continue to read our staff magazine if we digitize it?" was the question that EMO approached us with.

-I gave them a workshop about all that online magazines had to offer.
-Afterwards they replied, "We're just not ready for digitization."
+I gave them a workshop about everything online magazines had to offer.
+Afterwards, they replied, "We're just not ready for digitization."
 So, we gave the printed magazine a make-over with some new headings and much shorter articles.
 Finally, in 2015, EMO was ready for a digital version and, since then, we've produced 'de Grijper' online together.

 'De Grijper' has a number of very strong periodicals and the editors don't shy away from challenges.
 The world of EMO is in full swing and employees have lots of questions.
 The management answers them in 'de Grijper'.
 Sensitive subjects are not avoided.

-We were looking for an affordable platform that would allow us to produce magazines that were easy to read on the phone, tablet and desktop.
+We were looking for an affordable platform that would allow us to produce magazines that were easy to read on the mobile, tablet, and desktop.

 The main goal of 'de Grijper' was and still is to maintain its readership.
 Creating involvement is an important aspect.
 In addition, going digital also significantly reduced the costs, and that was certainly an important value proposition for EMO.